How to create an adapter for the TFS Integration Platform - Part VIII: IMigrationProvider

 Items and VC

-With the VC adapter the way you request the actual file you want is using the Download method on the source item and providing a path.
+With the VC adapter, you request the actual file by using the Download method on the source item and providing a path.

 Items and WIT

-WIT is easier when it comes to writing because you do not need to worry about paths and files - you just need to do some XML parsing.
-All the information about the item will be provided to you in the MigrationActionDescription property of the action and you need to parse that into an item.
-Since the mapping of field names is handled by the platform this is very simple.
-In my case the following small method was all I needed to build a list of fields:
+Work item tracking (WIT) is simpler when it comes to writing, as you don’t need to worry about paths or files—just XML parsing.
+All item information is provided in the MigrationActionDescription property of the action, and you’ll need to parse it into an item.
+Since the platform handles field name mapping, this is straightforward.
+Here’s the small method I used to build a field list:

 private static Dictionary<string, object> BuildFieldList(IMigrationAction action)